Liberal profs launch campaign to pack Supreme Court after Kavanaugh confirmation

 While there is no constitutionally fixed number of federal appellate or Supreme Court justices, the plan would require a statutory change, meaning that Democrats would have to retake Congress and the presidency to see it through.

 The proposal is not without precedent.
-In 1937, then-President Franklin D. Roosevelt, frustrated by the Supreme Court's objections to his New Deal policies, threatened to pack the Supreme Court -- a proposal that failed after the Supreme Court apparently bowed to the White House's pressure and began supporting his initiatives.
+In 1937, then-President Franklin D. Roosevelt, frustrated by the Supreme Court's objections to his New Deal policies, threatened to pack the Supreme Court -- a proposal that failed after Associate Justice Owen Roberts bowed to the White House's pressure and began supporting its initiatives.

 FOX NEWS POLLING SHOWS KAVANAUGH SLUGFEST BOOSTING GOP IN KEY SENATE RACES